-Huanglongbing (HLB), also commonly known as Citrus Greening Disease, is a wide-spread bacterial citrus disease caused by three identified Ca. Liberibacter pathogen species: asiaticus, africanus and americanus.
-It is vectored by two citrus psyllids: the Asian citrus psyllid (ACP) and the African citrus psyllid, Trioza erytreae [1-4].
-In the US, the pest of concern is the Asian citrus psyllid which vectors the bacterial pathogen Candidatus Liberibacter asiaticus (Clas).
+Huanglongbing (HLB), also commonly known as Citrus Greening Disease, is a widespread bacterial citrus disease caused by three identified Ca. Liberibacter pathogen species: asiaticus, africanus and americanus.
+It is vectored by two citrus psyllids: the Asian citrus psyllid (ACP) and the African citrus psyllid, Trioza erytreae.^{1-4} In the U.S., the pest of concern is the Asian citrus psyllid, which vectors the bacterial pathogen Candidatus Liberibacter asiaticus (Clas).

 Upon infection in the field, trees have a latency period of six months to two years before visible symptoms of the disease appear.
-Because there are no practical methods available for growers to diagnose asymptomatic trees, they often serve as hidden bacterial reservoirs for feeding psyllids [5, 6].
-Once symptoms emerge, trees often deteriorate rapidly.
-Roots are damaged, and phloem become blocked, inhibiting the flow of nutrients through the tree [5].
-Initial symptoms include yellow-splotchy leaves, similar to signs of nutrient deficiency, and eventually progress to include green, bitter fruit and extensive branch die-off [5-7].
-Trees typically decline and become unproductive within four to five years after becoming infected.
+Because there are no practical methods available for growers to diagnose asymptomatic trees, they often serve as hidden bacterial reservoirs for feeding psyllids.^{5, 6} Once symptoms emerge, trees often deteriorate rapidly.
+Roots are damaged, and phloem become blocked, inhibiting the flow of nutrients through the tree.5 Initial symptoms include yellow-splotchy leaves, similar to signs of nutrient deficiency, and eventually progress to include green, bitter fruit and extensive branch die-off.5-7 Trees typically decline and become unproductive within four to five years after becoming infected.

-The US organic sector as a whole is a \$43 billion industry with an annual growth rate of ten to eleven percent [8].
-Citrus is an important and stable part of the mix, primarily because families demand organic citrus and expect a steady supply.
-The US organic citrus industry has an estimated value of \$86.6 million, as reported by the National Agricultural Statistical Service [9].
-However, this number does not include Arizona or Texas, both of which have an organic citrus presence.
-While organic citrus represents 1.5 percent of citrus acreage in the United States, it accounts for three percent of the dollar value [10].
-In other words, organic citrus production is providing a significantly greater economic return per acre planted than non-organic citrus.
-Organic citrus is also increasingly becoming an important export commodity, with 25.6 million dollars of citrus exported in 2015 [11].

-Huanglongbing has caused significant damage to the citrus industry since it was first discovered in Florida citrus groves in 2005.
-An economic impact analysis covering 2006 through 2011, estimated that Florida, the primary producer of juice oranges, saw total cumulative production decrease by 23%, revenue declined by 16%, and almost 50% of total jobs in the citrus industry were lost [12].
-In 2011 it was estimated that 50 - 75% of all Florida orange trees were infected with Huanglongbing [13].
-In addition to Florida, Huanglongbing has been found in Louisiana, Georgia, South Carolina, and Texas as well as California, the number one producer of citrus for the fresh fruit market [14-16].
-Furthermore, Alabama, Arizona, California, Florida, Georgia, Hawaii, Louisiana, Mississippi, South Carolina and Texas are currently under federal quarantine for the vector of Huanglongbing, the Asian citrus psyllid.
+The U.S. organic sector as a whole is a \$43 billion industry with an annual growth rate of ten to eleven percent.8 Citrus is an important and stable part of the mix, primarily because families demand organic citrus and expect a steady supply.
+The U.S. organic citrus industry has an estimated value of \$86.6 million, as reported by the National Agricultural Statistical Service.9 However, this number does not include Arizona or Texas, both of which have an organic citrus presence.
+While organic citrus represents 1.5 percent of citrus acreage in the United States, it accounts for three percent of the dollar value.10 In other words, organic citrus production is providing a significantly greater economic return per acre planted than non-organic citrus.
+Organic citrus is also increasingly becoming an important export commodity, with 25.6 million dollars of citrus exported in 2015.11 Huanglongbing has caused significant damage to the citrus industry since it was first discovered in Florida citrus groves in 2005.
+An economic impact analysis covering 2006 through 2011 estimated that Florida, the primary producer of juice oranges, saw total cumulative production decrease by 23%, revenue declined by 16%, and almost 50% of total jobs in the citrus industry were lost.12 In 2011, it was estimated that 50-75% of all Florida orange trees were infected with Huanglongbing.13 In addition to Florida, Huanglongbing has been found in Louisiana, Georgia, South Carolina, and Texas as well as California, the number one producer of citrus for the fresh fruit market.^{14-16} Furthermore, Alabama, Arizona, California, Florida, Georgia, Hawaii, Louisiana, Mississippi, South Carolina and Texas are currently under federal quarantine for the vector of Huanglongbing, the Asian citrus psyllid.

-Current methods to reduce the infection of trees by Huanglongbing rely primarily on monitoring, identification and removal of symptomatic citrus trees, in combination with vector population control.
-However, the majority of research investigating Huanglongbing control methods are focused on techniques that are not available to organic farmers.
-Management of the Asian citrus psyllid in conventional citrus is based largely on intensive use of synthetic insecticides such as such as imidacloprid, chlorpyrifos, and dimethoate, as well as new insecticides cyantraniliprole [17-22].
-Studies as investigated the development and use of synthetic pesticides [18, 20], agricultural antibiotics [23, 24], and development of genetically engineered citrus varieties [25].
+Current methods to reduce the infection of trees by Huanglongbing rely primarily on monitoring, identifying and removing symptomatic citrus trees, in combination with vector population control.
+However, the majority of research investigating Huanglongbing control methods focus on techniques that are not available to organic farmers.
+Management of the Asian citrus psyllid in conventional citrus is based largely on intensive use of synthetic insecticides such as imidacloprid, chlorpyrifos, and dimethoate, as well as new insecticides such as cyantraniliprole.^{17-22} Studies have investigated the development and use of synthetic pesticides,^{18, 20} agricultural antibiotics,^{23, 24} and development of genetically engineered citrus varieties.25